Crypto assets

 Securities Token

 Securities Tokens fall within the scope of EU financial markets regulation, in particular the framework governing financial instruments, such as the MiFID II.
-When securities tokens first emerged, this qualification was not entirely clear.
-Therefore, as part of the Regulation (EU) 2022/858, the rules governing financial instruments are amended to clarify that they apply technology neutral.
+Regulation (EU) 2022/858 expressly clarifies that financial instruments are defined technology neutral, hence do not require the security to be embedded in a physical certificate.

 Rules in Germany

-Some EU Member States already developed national rules on crypto assets or for historic reasons already had technology neutral rules in place that are now construed to address the DLT world.
+Some EU Member States enacted additional rules in parallel to the EU regulatory framework.
 In June 2021, Germany introduced rules governing electronic securities.
-These rules also cover securities token (crypto securities) and introduce a crypto securities register.
+These rules also cover crypto securities and introduce a crypto securities register.
 The operator of such register is subject to authorization requirements.
 Also, for historic reasons, the provision of services in crypto currencies and the operation of wallets for crypto currencies require an authorization in Germany.